 Rice cakes, crackers, dry whole-grain cereal, or a handful of trail mix can be helpful.
 However, eating sweet snacks may keep you up till late.

-food you must avoid during pregnancy and safety matters
+the food you must avoid during pregnancy and safety matters

 Pregnant moms should avoid spicy food or high sodium snacks to prevent heartburn.
 Most expectant moms feel hungry at midnight.
 Always keep some healthy snacks on your nightstand for late-night munchies.
-Ideally, crackers, dates, and dry nuts trail mix are one of the healthier snacks.
-Unless you have a serious urge for chips or chocolates, try to choose a healthy form like dark chocolate, semi-sweet chocolates, or baked chips instead of high-calorie packs.
+Ideally, crackers, dates, and dry nuts trail mix are some of the healthier snacks.
+Unless you have a serious urge for chips or chocolates, choose a healthy form like dark chocolate, semi-sweet chocolates, or baked chips instead of high-calorie packs.

-- Avoid refined food to avoid constipation such as white bread and white rice as they may clog things up.
+- Avoid refined food to avoid constipation, such as white bread and white rice, as they may clog things up.

-- To avoid gas and bloating during pregnancy, eat smaller meals. nibbling on 6 mini-sized meals is better than eating 3 super hefty meals.
+- To avoid gas and bloating during pregnancy, eat smaller meals.
+Nibbling on 6 mini-sized meals is better than eating 3 super hefty meals.